-Other receivables have been classified as loans and receivables and are measured at amortized cost less impairments.
+Government grant receivables and other receivables have been classified as loans and receivables and are measured at amortized cost less impairments.

-Accounts payable and accrued liabilities and deferred government grants have been classified as other financial liabilities.
+Accounts payable and accrued liabilities have been classified as financial liabilities.

 The Company has exposure to the following risks from its use of financial instruments: credit, interest rate, currency and liquidity risk.
 The Company reviews its risk management framework on a quarterly basis and makes adjustments as necessary.